bru1t/haskell_algorithms/README.md

-# haskell_algorithms
+# Haskell Algorithms

-Just a test file.
+> Just a test text.
 In fact, it doesn't carry anything useful.
 Useful text will be added later.